 In a society of anti-bacterial warfare, who would have thought that anyone would tout the benefits of bacteria?
 Living microorganisms found in yogurt and other cultured foods may help improve your body's bacterial environment inside and out.
 They're called probiotics, a name that means "for life."

 More and more people are using probiotic products to treat or improve illnesses or to maintain overall well-being.
-In fact, the amount that Americans spent on probiotic supplements between 1994 and 2003 nearly tripled.
+In fact, a 2017 report estimated annual global sales of probiotic supplements at $3.7 billion in 2016, and that is expected to rise to $17.4 billion by 2027.

 What Do Probiotics Do?